 Xylella fastidiosa is a vector-transmitted bacterial plant pathogen associated with serious diseases in a wide range of plants.
 It causes Pierce’s disease in grapevine, which is a major problem for wine producers in the United States and South America.
-X. fastidiosa was detected on olive trees in Apulia, southern Italy, in October 2013, the first time the bacterium has been reported in the European Union.
-Since then it has also been reported as present in Corsica and the Provence-Alpes-Côte d'Azur region of southern France.
+X. fastidiosa was detected on olive trees in Puglia, southern Italy, in October 2013, the first time the bacterium has been reported in the European Union.
+Since then it has also been reported as present in France, Spain and Germany.
 Controls are in place to prevent the bacterium from spreading.

 Numerous species of xylem sap-sucking insects are known to be vectors of the bacterium.
 X. fastidiosa also has a broad range of host plants, including many common cultivated and wild plants.